chromiumembedded/cef/tools/distrib/win/README.standard.txt

 CONTENTS
 --------

-cefclient   Contains the cefclient sample application configured to build
-            using the files in this distribution.
-This application demonstrates a wide range of CEF functionalities.

-cefsimple   Contains the cefsimple sample application configured to build
-            using the files in this distribution.
-This application demonstrates the minimal functionality required to create a browser window.

 cmake       Contains CMake configuration files shared by all targets.

 Debug       Contains libcef.dll, libcef.lib and other components required to